-- Make sure their child attends school regularly and on time, is appropriately dressed and equipped and in a fit state to learn. - Bring their child to the reception desk to sign in, if they are late after registration closes at 8.50. - Let the school know, by telephoning or using the school website before 9.00 a.m, on the first day of absence from school, why their child is absent and when they are expected to return. - Let the school know if they are having difficulty with attendance so that early help and support can be offered. - Collect their child promptly from school at 3:15pm or adhere to the designated time of collection for after school clubs or wrap around care. - Inform the school office, as soon as possible, if they are going to be late collecting a child for any reason, and agree to any relevant wrap around care and fees if required. - Inform the school of arrangements that they make in relation to: - Designated people who have responsibility for collecting children at the end of the day, whether that is at 3:15pm or after a club and/or wrap around care; - Permission that they give for their children to walk home independently (year 5 and 6 children) either at the end of the school day, or after clubs and/or wrap around care. - Adhere to the designated times for dropping off or collecting pupils from clubs and/or wrap around care. - Seek permission from school prior to any absence that is not medical in writing. - Avoid taking their child on holiday during term-time. - Notify school if they intend to remove their child permanently from the school for any reason.
+- Make sure their child attends school regularly and on time, is appropriately dressed and equipped and in a fit state to learn. - Bring their child to the reception desk to sign in, if they are late after registration closes at 8.50. - Let the school know, by telephoning or using the school website before 9.00 am, on the first day of absence from school, why their child is absent and when they are expected to return. - Let the school know if they are having difficulty with attendance so that early help and support can be offered. - Collect their child promptly from school at 3:15pm or adhere to the designated time of collection for after school clubs or wrap around care. - Inform the school office, as soon as possible, if they are going to be late collecting a child for any reason, and agree to any relevant wrap around care and fees if required. - Inform the school of arrangements that they make in relation to: - Designated people who have responsibility for collecting children at the end of the day, whether that is at 3:15pm or after a club and/or wrap around care; - Permission that they give for their children to walk home independently (year 5 and 6 children) either at the end of the school day, or after clubs and/or wrap around care. - Seek permission from school prior to any absence that is not medical in writing. - Avoid taking their child on holiday during term-time. - Notify school if they intend to remove their child permanently from the school for any reason.